rimecraft-rs/rimecraft/flare3d/readme.md

 # Flare 3D

-Rust reimplementation of the blaze3d renderer.
+Rust reimplementation of the blaze3d renderer, based on Wgpu.